EOEPCA/deployment-guide/docs/building-blocks/overview.md

     ---

-    A consolidated and consistent capability for accessing Earth Observation data from an extensible set of providers and datasets.
+    A single STAC-based interface for Earth Observation data across an extensible set of providers and datasets.

     [:octicons-arrow-right-24: Explore Data Gateway](data-gateway.md)